 If I don’t have an excess flow valve, is it necessary?

-We operate and maintain a very safe natural gas system.
+We operate and maintain a safe natural gas system.
 An excess flow valve is not required on existing natural gas service lines.
-Federal code changes require us to let our customers know about this optional device.
+Federal code requires us to let our customers know about this optional device.

 How much does the optional valve cost and who is responsible for payment?

-Most installations range between $500 to $1,000 depending on the excavation and restoration required for a premise.
-The homeowner is responsible for the full amount before the valve is installed.
+Most installations range between $1,200 to $1,600 depending on the excavation and restoration required for a premise.
+The homeowner is responsible for the full amount before the EFV is installed.

-If you request a valve, we will make a site visit to determine if it can be installed on your natural gas service line, give you a cost estimate and schedule a convenient installation date and time.
+If you request an EFV, we will make a site visit to determine if it can be installed on your natural gas service line, give you a cost estimate and schedule a convenient installation date and time.
 Any disturbance to existing landscape during the installation will be restored.